Is saving for retirement important?

 |Married, filing separate||$0-$10,000||$0-$10,000|

-The following specific details for Roth IRA contributions are based on 2017 figures:
+The following specific details for Roth IRA contributions are based on 2020 figures.

 - Married individuals who file separate returns with MAGI of less than $10,000 may make partial contributions to their Roth IRAs.

-- Married individuals who file separate returns with MAGI of $10,000 or more may not contribute to Roth IRAs.
+- Married individuals who file seperate returns with MAGI of $10,000 or more may not contribute to Roth IRAs.

 What is the contribution deadline?